greeny277/inductive_logic_programming/doc/notizen.md

 There are two common ways to search through a refinement graph.
 The complete version takes every possible path and returns the best most specific complete and consistent clause.
-A much faster but incomplete way is to follow paths which fulfill the most positive examples.
-In return a incomplete and/or inconsistend hypothesis might be returned.
+A much faster but incomplete way is to follow paths which fulfil the most positive examples.
+In return a incomplete and/or inconsistent hypothesis might be returned.
+So there is always some kind of trade-off to be made.

 Another way to decrease the search-space is to use one positive example as seed and search between this and the starting point as displayed in Figure \ref{fig:seed}.
 Theorem